8.3 filename: Directory table

 The DOS filenames are in the OEM character set.

-Code 0xE5 as the first byte (see below) makes troubles when extra-ASCII characters are used.
+Code 0xE5 as the first byte (see below) causes issues when extra-ASCII characters are used.

 Directory entries, both in the Root Directory Region and in subdirectories, are of the following format:

 Working with short filenames in a command prompt

 Sometimes it may be desirable to convert a long filename to a short filename, for example when working with the command prompt.
 A few simple rules can be followed to attain the correct 8.3 filename.